rssh/dotty-cps-async/docs/AutomaticColoring.rst

 Without custom value discarding, the log statement will be dropped.
 (Type of `if` with one branch is 'Unit', so type of the first branch should be 'Unit', so log statement will be discarded).
-Dotty-cps-async provides special `AwaitValueDiscard <https://github.com/rssh/dotty-cps-async/blob/master/shared/src/main/scala/cps/ValueDiscard.scala#L27>`_  which force monad to be evaluated before be discarded.
+Dotty-cps-async provides special `AwaitValueDiscard <https://github.com/rssh/dotty-cps-async/blob/master/shared/src/main/scala/cps/ValueDiscard.scala#L27>`_  which forces monad to be evaluated before being discarded.
 We recommend use this discard as default for IO[Unit].